reactivego/rx/GENERIC.md

 # Generics Library

-In order to use the package as a generic programming library, first install the [*jig*](https://github.com/reactivego/jig) tool.
-It generates source code from a generics library.
+In order to use the package as a generic programming library for *Go 1*, first install the [*jig* generator tool](https://github.com/reactivego/jig).
+It will generate source code from a generics library.

 Using the library is very simple.
 Just import the library with the blank identifier `_`.